Open-Source-Spatial-Clean-Cooking-Tool/OnStove/docs/onstove_model.rst

 Time saved
 ----------
 Each stove has an associated cooking time and an associated collection time.
-The cooking time and collection times are both entered in the techno-economic specification file (see the `input data section <https://onstove-documentation.readthedocs.io/en/latest/inputs.html#techno-economic-data>`_).
+The cooking and collection times are both entered in the techno-economic specification file (see the `input data section <https://onstove-documentation.readthedocs.io/en/latest/inputs.html#techno-economic-data>`_).
 The change in time is monetized using the minimum wage in the study area and a geospatial representation of wealth (this can be either a relative wealth index or a poverty layer see the `GIS data section <https://onstove-documentation.readthedocs.io/en/latest/inputs.html#gis-datasets>`_).
 Similar to the health-benefits, the time-benefits are relative to the baseline.
 The fuels used for the biomass and biogas stoves are assumed to be collected by the end-users themselves (functions for this are included in OnStove).

 **Biomass**

 The biomass stoves (both traditional and improved) rely on biomass collected by the end-users themselves.
 In the first studies using OnStove it has been assumed that the biomass used is firewood.
 Therefore, a spatial representation of forest cover is used to estimate the time needed to collect fuel (see the `GIS data section <https://onstove-documentation.readthedocs.io/en/latest/inputs.html#gis-datasets>`_).
 In addition to the forest layer a walking-only friction layer is used.
 The friction layer describes the time it takes to travel 1 m by foot through each square kilometer [8]_.
 A spatial least-cost path (in terms of time) is calculated between each settlement and biomass supply sites.
-The total time spent collecting biomass for cooking would therefore be the traveltime to the site in addition to time needed at the site for the actual collection as outlined in equation 8 (entered in the techno-economic specs file).
+The total time spent collecting biomass for cooking would therefore be the traveltime to the site in addition to time needed at the site for the actual collection (actual collection time is entered in the techno-economic specs file by the user).

 **Biogas**

-The calculations used for biogas is similar to those for biomass.
-Biogas is assumed to be produced at a household level by the end-users themselves, who are also the ones collecting the neccesary fuels for its production.
+The calculations used for biogas are similar to those for biomass.
+Biogas is assumed to be produced at a household level by the end-users themselves, who are also the ones collecting the necessary material for its production.
 In the current version of OnStove manure is assumed to be used to produce biogas.
 The manure is collected by the households themselves within the square kilometer in which they live.
 The amount of manure available is estimated with the help of the spatial distribution of livestock (see the `GIS data section <https://onstove-documentation.readthedocs.io/en/latest/inputs.html#gis-datasets>`_), estimates on who much manure each type of animal produces and how much of it can be used for conversion to biogas [9]_.
 The time needed to collect a sufficient amount of manure is estimated using a walking-only friction layer describing the time it takes to travel 1 m by foot through each square kilometer [8]_.
-See more information in the documentation for the `biogas class <https://onstove-documentation.readthedocs.io/en/latest/generated/onstove.technology.Biogas.html>`_.
+See more information in the documentation of the `biogas class <https://onstove-documentation.readthedocs.io/en/latest/generated/onstove.technology.Biogas.html>`_.

 Emissions avoided
 -----------------

 The *Carb* parameter in the net-benefit equation (equation 1), refers to the environmental benefits of reducing greenhouse gas (GHG) emissions.
-Each stove is assumed to have emissions coupled with its use, and in some cases in the transport or production of its fuel.
+Each fuel is assumed to have emissions coupled with its use, and in some cases, its transport and/or production.
 The value of emissions avoided is calculated using equation 8:

 .. math::